 In this paper we proposed and studied an inter-domain packet filter (IDPF) architecture as an effective countermeasure to the IP spoofing-based DDoS attacks.
-IDPFs rely on BGP update messages exchanged on the Internet to infer the validity of source address of a packet forwarded by a neighbor.
+IDPFs rely on BGP update messages exchanged between neighboring ASes on the Internet to infer the validity of source address of a packet forwarded by a neighbor.
 We showed that IDPFs can be easily deployed on the current BGP-based Internet routing architecture.
-We studied the conditions under which the IDPF framework can work correctly without discarding any valid packets.
-Our simulation results showed that, even with partial deployment on the Internet, IDPFs can significantly limit the spoofing capability of attackers; moreover, they also help pinpoint the true origin of an attack packet to be within a small number of candidate networks, therefore, simplifying the reactive IP traceback process.
-As future work, we plan to investigate how other AS relationship and routing information may help further improve the performance of IDPFs.
+Our simulation results showed that, even with partial deployment on the Internet, IDPFs can significantly limit the spoofing capability of attackers; moreover, they also help localize the actual origin of an attack packet to be within a small number of candidate networks.
+In addition, IDPFs also provide adequate local incentives for network operators to deploy them.
+As future work, we plan to study the cost introduced by the filtering function on the forwarding path of packets.
+We also plan to investigate how other AS relationship and routing information may help to further improve the performance of IDPFs.